laravel/nova-docs/4.0/resources/validation.md

 ## After Validation Hooks

-Nova also provides several methods that allow you to perform tasks after a resource has been validated:
+Nova also provides several methods that allow you to perform tasks after a resource has been validated, providing the opportunity to perform more custom validation before the resource is persisted to the database:

 * [`afterValidation`](#after-validation-method)
 * [`afterCreationValidation`](#after-creation-validation-method)